29th Workshop on Logic, Language, Information and Computation

 WoLLIC is an annual international forum on inter-disciplinary research involving formal logic, computing and programming theory, and natural language and reasoning.
 Each meeting includes invited talks and tutorials as well as contributed papers.

-The 29th WoLLIC will be held at Dalhousie University in Halifax, Nova Scotia, Canada, July 11–14, 2023.
-It is scientifically sponsored by the Association for Symbolic Logic (ASL), the Interest Group in Pure and Applied Logics (IGPL), the Association for Logic, Language and Information (FoLLI), the European Association for Theoretical Computer Science (EATCS), the European Association for Computer Science Logic (EACSL), and the Sociedade Brasileira de Lógica (SBL).
+The conference was scientifically sponsored by the Association for Symbolic Logic (ASL), the Interest Group in Pure and Applied Logics (IGPL), the Association for Logic, Language and Information (FoLLI), the European Association for Theoretical Computer Science (EATCS), the European Association for Computer Science Logic (EACSL), and the Sociedade Brasileira de Lógica (SBL).

 Important dates